pniedzwiedzinski/plugin-informatyka/README.md

 - `/path/to/folder/` - path to folder with \* files
 - `/path/to/config.json/` - path to config.json
 - `/path/to/some/folder/that/you/wont/remove/` - git folder, if you don't know what git is: this folder is something like backup
-- `/path/to/.gitconfig` - path to `.gitconfig` file, if you don't have one create one with this content:
+- `/path/to/.gitconfig` - path to `.gitconfig` file, default is `~/.gitconfig`, if you don't have one create one with this content:

   ```
   [user]